imjoy-team/ImJoy/docs/development.md

     containing `manifest.imjoy.json`.
 It will then automatically search for ImJoy plugins and generate the manifest.

+    Please note that when you use this node script for the first time, you have to manually change the name of the plugin repository `name`.
+For subsequent updates, the name will remain.

 2. For a **manual update**, follow these steps:
     1. Place all plugin files in a folder in your GitHub repository.
        For example, a folder called [imjoy-plugins](https://github.com/oeway/ImJoy-project-template/tree/master/imjoy-plugins).